GYSC/gysc.github.com/registration.md

 ---
 ###Registration Due June 15th for the Fall 2013/Spring 2014 Season

-Please download, fill out and print all forms and mail them along with a picture and birth certificate (if a new player) to GYSC, PO Box 4563, Gettysburg, PA 17325.
-Instead of mailing your registration package you can drop it off at the practice fields at James Gettys Elementary School on Wednesday, June 12th or Thursday June 13th from 5:00 pm - 7:00 pm.
+Please download, fill out and print all forms.
+Include the forms along with a picture and birth certificate (if a new player) and either:

+1) Mail them to GYSC, PO Box 4563, Gettysburg, PA 17325; or
+2) Drop them off at the practice fields at James Gettys Elementary School on Wednesday, June 12th or Thursday June 13th from 5:00 pm - 7:00 pm.

 ####Registration Requirements for Players